- Cherokee High School

 Objectives of the NJROTC Program: The NJROTC program is conducted to provide an opportunity for secondary school students to learn the basic elements and requirements for national security and their personal obligations as American citizens to contribute to national security.
 The Navy Junior Reserve Officer Training Corps (NJROTC) is a leadership program designed to give students a head start.
 NJROTC develops the self-discipline, self-confidence, and leadership skills to help students successfully meet life’s challenges.
 People who are successful in life, who succeed in business, industry, and education, have developed strong self-discipline, the ability to show initiative and the ability to motivate.
 The NJROTC curriculum and instructional activities are designed to develop leadership ability regardless of one’s career path.
 The NJROTC program has the following objectives:

-- Develop informed and responsible citizens
+b.
+Develop informed and responsible citizens.

-- Naval Service Training Command (NSTC) is assigned overall responsibility for the NJROTC program.
+a.
+Naval Service Training Command (NSTC) is assigned overall responsibility for the NJROTC program.
 This includes certification of Naval Science instructors, textbooks, uniforms, logistic support to units, and inspection of the NJROTC units at least annually.

-NJROTC Instructors: NJROTC instructors are qualified officers and non-commissioned officers who have retired from active duty, after a minimum of 20 years of service.
+NJROTC instructors: NJROTC instructors are qualified officers and non-commissioned officers who have retired from active duty after a minimum of 20 years of service.
 NJROTC instructors are certified to teach by the U.S. Navy and the state of New Jersey.
-Both NJROTC instructors have additional educational qualifications such as Masters degrees and advanced teacher training.
+Both NJROTC instructors have additional educational qualifications, such as Masters degrees and advanced teacher training.
 NJROTC instructors are employees of the school district.
 The Navy provides instructional materials and equipment related to the teaching of Naval Science courses.